INDUSTRY STRUCTURE AND DEVELOPMENTS

 Game Changing Policies to Spur Growth

-To augment "Make in India, make for the World", the Government has initiated another flagship Production Linked Incentive (PLI) Scheme which would upgrade and modernise technology, augment manufacturing capacities and would also attract foreign investments.
-The Government of India has selected 14 sectors uptil now as beneficiaries of PLI and more sectors are under consideration.
+To augment "Make in India, Make for India and Make for the World", the Government has initiated another flagship Production Linked Incentive (PLI) Scheme which would upgrade and modernise technology, augment manufacturing capacities and would also attract foreign investments.
+The Government of India has selected several sectors up till now as beneficiaries of PLI and more sectors are under consideration.
 Though the cable industry as of now does not fall under the scheme, it would stand to indirectly benefit from the industries entitled to the scheme by way of higher demand from new capital investments for scaling-up the capacities.

 The power sector comprising of Generation, Transmission and Distribution is the key demand driver for electrical cables.
-Within these sectors, the power distribution companies (Discoms) have the largest demand for electrical cables.
-In the present scenario, the power distribution is the weakest link in the entire value chain of the power sector.
+Within these sectors, the financial health of distribution companies (Discoms) continues to be a pressing point despite gradual improvement in AT&C losses.
 The inept state-owned Discoms continued to impede the efficient functioning of the Generation and Transmission sectors.
 The Central Government has extended financial packages to bail-out the beleaguered Discoms from their massive accumulated losses and debt burden several times in last two decades including through the financial restructuring plan in 2013, Ujwal Discom Assurance Yojana I in 2017 and II in 2020.
 In addition to the liquidity infusion, policy changes and reforms are being implemented for sustained operational efficiency.
 It is expected that ongoing RDSS will be helpful in financing continued reforms focused on Discoms sustainability and may benefit consumers and industry alike.

 In Search of Realistic Optimism